fboulnois/supreme-court-overturn-analysis/README.md

 stood for 136 years, and the shortest only one year.

-Although the `data.table`, `stringr`, and `ggplot2` R packages are overkill for this analysis they also make it really easy.
+Although the `data.table`, `stringr`, and `ggplot2` R packages are excessive for this analysis they also make it really easy.
 I find these packages indispensable to consistently and cohesively address more challenging data problems.